Autoimmune Intervention Mastery Course Study (AIM)

 Detailed Description

-The goal of this project is to critically evaluate the effectiveness of using an online program to improve diet and self-care in patients with multiple sclerosis (MS), clinically isolated syndrome (CIS), fibromyalgia, and post acute sequela of covid.
+The goal of this project is to critically evaluate the effectiveness of using an online program to improve diet and self-care in patients with multiple sclerosis (MS), clinically isolated syndrome (CIS), fibromyalgia, post acute sequela of covid, and cancer in remissin with persisting fatigue.
+The cancer patients must be patients at the University of Iowa Holden Cancer Center.

 Once eligibility criteria are determined and consent is obtained, participants would work through the course modules like a non-graded online course.
 There are exercises and personal assessments within the course participants are asked to take to build upon each other to increase the success of the experience while taking the course.